PraveenAnil/mediawiki-azure/README.md

 Currently, the MediaWiki is deployed as a standalone instance in VMSS with only 1 count.

 The database is locally installed within the VM using the scripts.

+To make it highly available, you can deploy the database separately in a managed database service which can be deployed to the same network as the VMSS.

 ## Limitation / Known Issues